 What to Know About the Rise of Colorectal Cancer in Younger People

-“The rise does not appear to be abating,” says Dr. Benjamin Lebwohl, a gastroenterologist at NewYork-Presbyterian/Columbia University Irving Medical Center.
-“Unlike in older age groups, whose rates of colorectal cancer are falling, there has been an ongoing increase of this cancer in people who are between 20 to 49 years old.
-Colorectal cancer is still rare in this age group but has increased markedly.”
+“The rise does not appear to be abating,” says Dr. Benjamin Lebwohl, a gastroenterologist at NewYork-Presbyterian/Columbia University Irving Medical Center and a professor of medicine and epidemiology at Columbia University Vagelos College of Physicians and Surgeons.
+“Unlike in older age groups, whose rates of colorectal cancer are falling, there has been an ongoing increase of this cancer in young people.”

 Actor Chadwick Boseman’s death from colon cancer at age 43, in 2020, raised awareness of the disease, particularly among young people.